There are two distinct and different requirements in ISO 13485:2016 for the management of risk.

-ISO 13485 requires risk-based thinking regarding QMS processes (sub-clause 4.1.2) and risk management with regards patient/end user safety in using the medical device (clause 7.1).
+ISO 13485 requires risk-based thinking regarding QMS processes (sub-clause 4.1.2) and risk management with regards to patient/end user safety in using the medical device (clause 7.1).

 Make sure that your management system distinguishes between the two and treats (and documents) their requirements separately.
-Otherwise you may well have a major non-compliance at your next Certification Audit.
+Otherwise, you may well have a major non-compliance at your next Certification Audit.

 NOTE: The requirements here are covered in depth in our ISO 13485 Lead Implementer and other Courses.